latest planet(s) updated or added: 23 September 2024

 We learned a lot from the testimony of planet 2 who discovered that many conflicts had never been resolved after a war had ended.
 Usually, people had just wanted to forget.

-That was true for our the nations of our planet, too.
+That was true for the nations of our planet, too.

 As we embarked on the journey to research the causes of past conflicts and to resolve them, we discovered that something else was in need of resolve: The traumata caused by these conflicts.